nullromo/kylekovacs/blog/commander-primer/README.md

 #### Don't be a troll

-Some people like to play cards just becuase they think it's cool, funny, or annoying.
+Some people like to play cards just because they think it's cool, funny, or annoying.
 Common cards in this category include Warp World, Scrambleverse, Dimensional Breach, and Cataclysm.